 All courses of this track are listed below:

 In the last decades, the unprecedent growth of digital technologies has led to a rapid decline in the cost of storage, computation, and transmission of data.
-It deeply impacted firm internal business processes and external interactions with other businesses, consumers, policy makers.
-The aim of this course is to learn how digital transformation reshapes key strategic domains of firms, including internal processes, competition, value creation and innovation.
-One of the areas disrupted by digital transformation is supply chain management.
-The new operating model for purchasing and supply management, known as Procurement 4.0 will be thoroughly addressed as well as the new role of purchaser in the organization.
+It deeply impacts firm internal business processes and interactions with other businesses, consumers, and policy makers.
+The aim of this course is to learn how digitization transforms production and supply chains, and leads to new products, services and business models, including platform businesses, such as Bol.com, Uber or Airbnb.

 Taught by Dr X. Chen.